Don’t get caught off-guard next time an employer asks you, “Are you a leader or a follower?”

 So in this article, I’m going to explain how to give the best possible answer based on my experience as a recruiter.

-In general, though, they’re asking this interview question with their particular job requirements in mind!
-They want to figure out if you’ll fit into the role.
+In general, though, employers ask this interview question to determine whether you’ll fit well into the role.

 Will you be able to do what’s expected of you?